ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 ### Terraform files

-Copy the Terraform resource code below and save it into the respective 3 files `main.tf`, `variables.tf`, and `outputs.tf` in the `resources` directory under your environment in the `cloud-platform-environments` repo.
+Copy the Terraform resource code below and save it into the respective 3 files in the `resources` directory under your environment in the `cloud-platform-environments` repo:

+ * `main.tf`
+ * `variables.tf`
+ * `outputs.tf`

 #### main.tf
 ```